edward-ly/GeneticReverb/README.md

 ## Generating and Running the Plugin

-In the MATLAB command window under the `components` directory, first validate the plugin with `validateAudioPlugin GeneticReverb`, then generate the plugin with `generateAudioPlugin GeneticReverb`.
+In the MATLAB command window under the `components` directory, first validate the plugin with `validateAudioPlugin GeneticReverb`, then generate the plugin with `generateAudioPlugin GeneticReverb` (alternatively, `validateAudioPlugin components/GeneticReverb` and `generateAudioPlugin components/GeneticReverb` in the project root directory).
 You can then copy the `.dll` (Windows) or `.vst` (Mac) file into your VST plugins folder or add the project directory to your DAW's plugin file path.

 ## Running the Script